 Telco share of the online digital universe is decreasing

 When comparing telcos to these tech companies the numbers make for sobering reading.
 The profits of the world’s top 25 telcos has fallen 46 percent.
 Their share of revenue is down 40 percent.
-Their share of market cap dropped 60 percent.
+Their share of the market cap dropped 60 per cent.